-Glade View Elementary School received an "A" rating from the State for 2011.
+The region takes great pride in its students' educational achievements.
+Unlike many other rural Florida regions, the Glades' public, private, and charter school students have higher-than-average graduation rates within the State of Florida and good standardized testing scores.
 The area's elementary reading teachers from five schools formed the Glades Homegrown Institute to develop teaching strategies for all of their students.
-Reading teachers from Glade View Elementary, Rosenwald Elementary, Belle Glade Elementary, KEC/Canal Point Elementary, and Pioneer Park Elementary formed the partnership to improve their Readers Workshop Program, and to set up their classrooms to make them more conducive to reading, and identify the needs of each student.
+Reading teachers from Glade View Elementary, Rosenwald Elementary, Belle Glade Elementary, KEC/Canal Point Elementary, and Pioneer Park Elementary formed the partnership to improve their Readers Workshop Program, set up their classrooms to make them more conducive to reading, and identify the needs of each student.
 In the Readers Workshop Program students learn to ask questions, make connections, recognize events, and improve their comprehension skills.
-Pioneer Park Elementary won a 2012 "Green School of Quality" Award from The Palm Beach County Green Schools Recognition Program.
+Pioneer Park Elementary won a "Green School of Quality" Award from The Palm Beach County Green Schools Recognition Program.

 There are 13 public K-12 schools in Belle Glade: five elementary, four middle, and four high schools, plus 10 preschools.
 In Pahokee, there are three public K-12 schools: one elementary school, one middle school, and one high school, as well as nine preschools.
 There is a single public elementary school in South Bay, as well as five preschools, and a single public elementary school in Canal Point near Pahokee.
-Palm Beach State College's Belle Glade branch boasts enrollment of 1,750 as well as a high school dual-enrollment program.
-All three communities have their own branch of the Palm Beach County Library System, which in addition to municipal library services, also provides Adult, Teen, and Children's Programs, as well as Computer Training Programs.
+Palm Beach State College's Belle Glade campus boasts enrollment of 1,750 as well as a high school dual-enrollment program.
+All three communities have their own branch of the Palm Beach County Library System which, in addition to municipal library services, also provides Adult, Teen, and Children's Programs, as well as Computer Training Programs.